The Gambia is the smallest country in mainland Africa but this incredible continent has even smaller island nations.

 What is the Smallest Country in Mainland Africa?

-What can you do in the smallest country in Africa?
+What can you do in The Gambia?

 Its Atlantic Coast is also linked to the transatlantic slave trade, which saw the people of Africa shipped to the New World against their will.
-Kunta Kinteh Island (once James Island) is a UNESCO World Heritage Site which has several remains from this terrible period.
+Kunta Kinteh Island (once James Island) is a UNESCO World Heritage Site that has several remains from this terrible period.

-What is the Smallest Country in Africa?
+What is the Smallest African Country?

 Sitting in warm Indian Ocean waters on the east coast of Africa, a little north of Madagascar, the Seychelles measure just 459 km².
 That makes it almost 24 times smaller than The Gambia.

-First colonized by the French (and before that used as a base by pirates), French is one of the country’s official languages, in addition to English and Seychellois Creole.
+First colonized by the French (and before that used as a base by pirates), French is one of the country’s official languages along with English and Seychellois Creole.